Jim Byron (nonprofit executive): National Archives and Record Administration

-In a post on Truth Social on February 16, Trump declared that Jim Byron as "Senior Advisor" to the new National Archives head, Marco Rubio.
-According to the post, Byron "will manage the National Archives on a day-to-day basis, while we continue our search for a full-time Archivist".
+In February 2025, President Donald Trump announced on Truth Social that he appointed Byron as Senior Advisor to the Archivist of the United States, and charged him with “manag[ing] the National Archives on a day-to-day basis, while we continue our search for a full-time Archivist.”
+Trump had dismissed Archivist Colleen Shogan days before, and appointed U.S. Secretary of State Marco Rubio as the Acting Archivist.
 Byron took a leave of absence from the Nixon Foundation to accept the role.